 Video is changing the way we teach, learn, and share ideas — giving everyone the chance to go beyond text and instead tap into the power of video to share ideas, make cases, and present information.

 This week we saw more educational and entertaining recordings among the latest presentations shared online with Panopto.
-And in the spirit of passing it on, these are just a few of the ideas shared this week with Panopto’s video presentation software.
+And in the spirit of passing it on, these are just a few of the ideas shared this week with Panopto’s video recording software.

 Hear from Dr Andrew Howard of SickKids Hospital and the University of Toronto on the leading road traffic-related causes of injury among children in this recorded presentation.
 Dr Howard looks not only at automobile safety measures, but also at what can be done to help make kids safer while walking and riding their bicycles.